openstack/ironic-specs/specs/approved/ironic-ml2-integration.rst

 * node_id
 * address
 * extra
+* internal_info
+* standalone_ports_supported

 The 'address' field represents the MAC address for bonded NICs of the bare metal server.
 The 'extra' field can be used to hold any additional information that operators or developers want to store in the portgroup.
+The 'internal_info' field is used to store internal metadata.
+This field is read-only.
+The 'standalone_ports_supported' indicates whether ports that are members of this portgroup can be used as stand-alone ports.

 The Ironic port object will then have the following fields added to support new functionality: